jonathanlurie/BLANK_PY/README.md

 # BLANK_PY
 ## What is it?
 It provides a simple super-basic framework for making a Python app.
+I created this framework because I was all the time making the same architecture from scratch, for all my Python apps.
+Now it's a bit faster.

-## How does it work?
+## What's inside?
 It contains several folders and files, among them:

 **Files:**